openshift/enhancements/enhancements/console/user-settings.md

 The console service account will be used to create, fetch, and update the `ConfigMaps` thereby preventing unauthorized access by any arbitrary user.

-Each user settings `ConfigMap` will have a generated name using `metadata.generateName: user-settings-`.
+Each user settings `ConfigMap` will have a generated name using `metadata.generateName: console-user-settings-`.

 In order to locate the `ConfigMap` associated to the user, labels will be used:

 - `console.openshift.io/user-settings: true`: identifies the `ConfigMap` for the purpose of user settings
-- `console.openshift.io/user: <user UID>`: associates the `ConfigMap` with its user by their unique identifier
+- `console.openshift.io/user: <user UID>`: associates the `ConfigMap` with its user by their unique identifier. `kubeadmin` has no `uid` therefore the value will be an empty string.

 Requires a nhe new role binding for the console service account to grants access to `create`, `update`, and `patch` for `ConfigMap` resources in the chosen namespace.